GeoBenchr: An Application-Centric Benchmarking Suite for Spatiotemporal Database Platforms: System Design

 \subsubsection{Included Metrics}

-The key metric when assessing read performance that is relevant to the user is query latency, which is the time it takes for a query to be processed and the result to be returned to the client.
 Specifically, we measure the end-to-end latency from the client's perspective in our suite.
-Additionally, the query throughput, which is the number of queries that can be processed per second, is also relevant to the user as it indicates how well the system can handle a high load of requests.
+Additionally, the query throughput, which is the number of queries that can be processed per second, is also tracked.
 In the closed workload model our current prototype uses, both are also interdependent.
 While other metrics such as resource utilization, index build time, and actual storage size are also important, they are not necessarily relevant to the user because they do not affect user experience directly.
 Nevertheless, following standard benchmarking best practices~\cite{bermbach2017book}, GeoBenchr also tracks memory and CPU utilization.
-Aside from avoiding resource bottlenecks on the benchmarking client, this can also help to contextualize performance measurements.